MuleHakim/Data-Sructure-and-Algorithm-Assignment/README.md

 |  2  |   ASCII code for Characters
 |  3  |   Frequencies of Characters
 |  4  |   Huffman code for Characters
-|  5  |   Encoded output for the whole characters or for the given text
+|  5  |   Encoded output for the whole characters or for the given file